Understanding compensation

 Costs awards can also include interest.

-We might decide your business needs to put things right in a way that doesn’t involve paying money.
 For example, your customer complains to us that you haven’t kept them updated on an ongoing claim.
 If we agree, we may direct you to provide regular updates from now on.

 Calculating compensation